primus-labs/fhe-transpiler-demo/README.md

 + **--arith-emitc**:
-Can be replaced by **--arith2heir --canonicalize --memref2heir --canonicalize --func2heir --canonicalize --nary --canonicalize --batching --canonicalize --lwe2rlwe --canonicalize --cse --slot2coeff --canonicalize --heir2emitc --canonicalize**
+Can be replaced by **--arith2heir --canonicalize --memref2heir --canonicalize --func2heir --canonicalize --nary --canonicalize --cse --batching --canonicalize --cse --lwe2rlwe --canonicalize  --canonicalize --heir2emitc --canonicalize**

 Next, can use `emitc-translate` to transform the MLIR file into a C++ file: